Mammogram call-backs: Should you be concerned?

 “Many men refrain from discussing any personal health concerns, let alone concerns about their prostate,” says Dr. Geoffrey Weinstein, Sharp HealthCare vice president of Oncology Medical Services.
 “There may be embarrassment surrounding the topic, which can preclude some men from even discussing their concerns with their physician.”

-However, according to Dr. Weinstein, screening for prostate cancer can be an important test, not only for men but also for the sake of their family and loved ones.
-“Prostate cancer, when detected at an early stage, has a high probability of being cured,” he says.
+However, screening for prostate cancer can be an important test, not only for men but also for the sake of their family and loved ones.
+“Prostate cancer, when detected at an early stage, has a high probability of being cured,” Dr. Weinstein says.
 “And screening increases the chance that the cancer will be detected at an early stage.”

 The American Cancer Society (ACS) reports screening for prostate cancer can be considered in all men over age 50 who are expected to live at least 10 more years.
-For those who are at higher risk, such as men who are African American or who have a family history of early-onset prostate cancer, the discussion may start at age 45.
+For those who are at higher risk, such as men who are African American or who have a family history of early-onset prostate cancer (diagnosed younger than age 65), the discussion may start at age 45.

 About the prostate and how its examined

 The prostate gland sits below the bladder, between the base of the penis and the rectum.
-It is about the size of a ping-pong ball and is responsible for making part of the fluid in semen.
+It's about the size of a ping-pong ball and is responsible for making part of the fluid in semen.

 Prostate cancer begins when cells in the prostate begin to grow out of control.
 About 1 in 8 men will be diagnosed with prostate cancer in his lifetime.